stmiller57/watch-your-spending/README.md

 ![](public/assets/BudgetTracker.gif)

 ## Description
 When traveling, access to cellular data and WiFi can be hit or miss.
-Users who want to track expenses at all times need offline access to their budgeting application for those times when connecting to the Internet fail.
+Users who want to track expenses at all times need offline access to their budgeting application for those times when network access in unavailable.

 When users are online, they can log their expenses into MongoDB.
 Those expenses will stay with them offline, where they can add more expenses and deposits through IndexedDB.